Network Utility Maximization Revisited: Three Issues and Their Resolution: Introduction and the main result

+Recall that our objective is to address the three main issues in the dynamics of (\ref{eqn:price})-(\ref{eqn:cost}), viz., the non-feasibility of the iterates, their convergence to a different solution -- the solution to some relaxed problem, or their convergence to local maxima traps on one of the facets.
+We now argue that these issues disappear for Algorithm \ref{alg:mainalgorithm}.

-Our main result is the following theorem. \begin{thm} Assume that $\mathcal{A}$ has an interior feasible point.
-The iterates $x^{(k)}$ of Algorithm \ref{alg:mainalgorithm} converge to the optimal solution $x^{\star}$ to the system problem, i.e., $x^{(k)} \rightarrow x^{\star}$ as $k \rightarrow \infty$. \end{thm} Observe that, in Algorithm \ref{alg:mainalgorithm}, the users exhibit the same fast adaptation as in the dynamics (\ref{eqn:price}).
+Observe that, in Algorithm \ref{alg:mainalgorithm}, the users exhibit the same fast adaptation as in the dynamics (\ref{eqn:price}).
 But in the network update, iterate $x^{(k+1)}$ is a convex combination of $x^{(k)}$ and $v \in T(x^{(k)})$ which, by induction, remains in the feasible set for all $k$.
-This resolves the feasibility issue in the dynamics of (\ref{eqn:price})-(\ref{eqn:cost}).
+This resolves the feasibility issue that plagues the dynamics (\ref{eqn:price})-(\ref{eqn:cost}).
 In the proof we will argue that the iterates track the differential inclusion

-we will in fact see that the solution to this differential inclusion remains feasible at all times.
+we will in fact see that the solution to this differential inclusion also remains feasible at all times.

-Theorem \ref{thm:maintheorem} also states that the iterates converge to the global optimum of the system problem.
+Theorem \ref{thm:maintheorem} asserts that the iterates converge to the global optimum of the system problem.
 This resolves the issue that the dynamics (\ref{eqn:price})-(\ref{eqn:cost}) converge to the solution to a relaxed problem different from the original system problem.

+The assertion that there is convergence to the global optimum resolves the third issue as well of avoidance of spurious rest points on the facets.
+This is particularly interesting since there is no stochasticity in our algorithm.
+See Figure \ref{fig:figure-dynamics-optimum}.
+We must however start in the interior, but any arbitrary interior feasible point will work.